- Page Count: 648

 I love every single character SO much and was paranoid about what 600+ pages could possibly do to all of them.
 I’ve heard that I would either hate the direction the characters went in this book or love it, so let me say that I LOVE where this plot is heading.

-Oh man, this book was long.
-I honestly had a hard time getting through it the third time.
-The first time I sped through in a panic that someone would die, but this time I was like nope I am not here to watch Nesryn or Chaol walk around a bunch of sewers.
+Oh man this book is long, though.
+The first time I sped through it in a panic that someone would die, but this time I was like nope I am not here to watch Nesryn or Chaol walk around a bunch of sewers.
+There are parts I’m skimming.

 But I absolutely adore Manon in this book!
 She is 100% my favorite character and all of her scenes were awesome.
-(Her fight with Aelin is epic).
+(Her fight with a certain assassin is epic).
 I could live with the witches all getting out of that Morath situation, though.
-I just NEED Manon to have more page time in EoS.
+I NEED Manon to have more page time in EoS.
 And am I the only one who ships her with Elide??

-This book felt more like a patchwork of fun scenes instead of a tighter plot arc like Crown of Midnight, but it still works.
-It’s more like this bridge between Celaena’s past and Aelin’s present as both of her lives come together and she makes a new future.
+This book felt more like a patchwork of fun scenes instead of a tighter plot arc like Crown of Midnight, but it still worked for me.
+The plot is like a bridge between Celaena’s past and Aelin’s present as both of her lives come together and she makes a new future.
 There are a lot of characters who all have different stories going at this point, too.
-And everything with Arobynn came to a perfect resolution!

-And I know I say this in like every ToG review but: someone give Dorian a hug.
+And I know I say this in like every ToG rant but: someone give Dorian a hug.
 That poor guy is having a rough year…